coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/PCF.md

 ## Irreducible terms
 Classifying the set of irreducible terms is significantly easier in PCF than with the other versions of the lambda-calculus.
 There are three outcomes for any reduction of some term of a type $\tau$ **with an empty type environment**:
 - We reach a valid irreducible term.
-For example, if the term is type `nat` then we reach some valid natural number (0 with some amount of successors or predecessors applied).
+For example, if the term is type `nat` then we reach some valid natural number (0 with or without some successors).
 For a function type, we reach an abstraction that we can apply to other terms in the way we expect from the type.
 - We never finish computing the result.
 This possibility is simply an unavoidable consequence of having a useful programming language.
 - We get "stuck" at some term with the correct type, but it isn't in the correct form.
 In particular, consider the case where we have a term of function type but we don't achieve an abstraction.